 Your order will be shipped to you by our partner couriers, such as DHL, UPS and specialised cold chain couriers.
 If you would like your order to be shipped by a specific courier, please inform us when you place the order.

 What is a cold chain shipment?

 Some medicines need to be stored between 2 and 8 degrees Celsius.
 These are called “temperature controlled medicines”.
 This means that their shipment needs to be via an unbroken cold chain.
 When delivering these medicines, we ensure the medicines are packed properly, in a special transport box which regulates the temperature for sufficient time to arrive safely at the destination.

 Will I be contacted when my order is on its way?

 You may be contacted by our courier partners before your order is delivered, for example to inform you about the delivery time.
 Your contact details are always included on the parcel.

 For EMA approved medicines with prescriptions from within the Schengen zone, you can pick the medicines up from our partner pharmacy in Amsterdam, Luxembourg or Dusseldorf.
 For non-EMA approved medicines, with prescriptions from within the Schengen zone, you can pick the medicines up in our partner pharmacy in Dusseldorf.
 If you have requested to collect your medicines, you will receive a notification when the medicines are in the pharmacy and ready for you.
-Please note that the pharmacy is not at our office.

 There are also options to deliver the medicines to other countries.
 Please get in touch with our Patient Support Team to discuss which other pick-up and delivery options may be suitable for you.